denniskroner/PMS/README.md

 # PMS
 Password Management System Simulation using Bash and Linux

 A password management system helps us keep track of all our passwords for different systems, instead of relying on the same password for everything because of poor memory.
 Here I will provide a password manager on a client-server model to mimic centralised password managers.
+The payload is encrypted in the client before sending it to the server, and decrypted when retrieving it.

 The PMS has the the following functions: <br><br>
 <b>init</b> Create a new folder to store a user’s passwords. <br>